Sialkot vital economic, industrial hub of country

 The business acumen of the local exporters has not only excelled in foreign trade but they pay special attention to fulfilling their social responsibility.
 Exceptional achievements in business, the corporate sector is fully vigilant to its responsibilities towards the social sector and has played a significant role in this regard on ‘Self-help Basis’ which has become now the culture of Sialkot.

-Sialkot exporters have set unique examples of self help by completing several mega projects and establishing Sialkot International Airport on self help basis.
-Besides, leather and its products have also received appreciation in the world market.
+Sialkot exporters have set unique examples of self help by completing several mega projects and establishing Sialkot International Airport on self help basis

-The leather garments, leather gloves and textile sportswear manufactured in Sialkot are competing with other countries in quality and price.